tombh/streaming/JOURNAL.md

   * [ ] Downgrade wgpu and rust-gpu, separately if you have the patience

 Misc
-  * [ ] Find stick/thing to stop table/webcam wobbling so much
   * [ ] Make a noise or notification when I get a new follower
-    * Quick solution: make a noise, or highlight latest follower for 15 mins
     * Best solution: look into OBS overlay

 # Journal

+📆 **October 23rd**
+First time back from being ill, catching up with everything.
+Couple of Pygls issues to respond to, and new idea for CLI Tools: self-contained apps, eg; auto `jqi`-like outputing of `jq` queries, could also apply to SQL, etc.
+  * [x] Find stick/thing to stop table/webcam wobbling so much
+  * [x] Write the tests for the default configs currently supported

 📆 **October 19th**
+* [x] Quick solution: make a noise, or highlight latest follower for 15 mins

 Main thing is to get foramtters working, I wonder how long that will take?
 Could be quick!
 Really I need to get to all the grunt work of adding loooooooooooooads of defaults.

-Damn, ok, actually got to write some tests and check out wrapping server in try/except
+Damn, ok, actually need to write some tests and check out wrapping server in try/except.
+* [x] Explore wrapping as much of the server as possible in try/except

 📆 **October 18th**
 I want to remove the sleeps from the `jq` test.
 Learn more about LSP diagnostic notifications and maybe even custom notifications/logs.
 Maybe even look into the LSP spec for status updates.